artorias961/Computer-Vision-Mutli-Threading-Sobel-Filter/README.md

 ## Installing and Setting up OpenCV

-Go to [OpenCV](https://opencv.org/releases/), select Windows and run the file.
+Go to the [OpenCV releases page](https://opencv.org/releases/), select the Windows version, download it, and run the installer.
 ![alt text](picture_reference_readme/image-16.png)

-This will be the only time I recommend changing the directory from (if you are planning to use OpenCV a lot else put it in a local folder):
+This is the only step where changing the installation directory is recommended.
+If you plan to use OpenCV frequently, choose a global location; otherwise, you may place it in a local folder.
 ![alt text](picture_reference_readme/image-17.png)

 To:
 ![alt text](picture_reference_readme/image-18.png)
-This is just easier and so far what worked with most systems I had to installed from scratch.
-Once extraction is done we need to do a couple of things in order OpenCV can be recgonize by windows and CMake.
-So first, lets open **Edit environment variables for your account**
+This setup is easier and has worked well on most clean installations.
+After extraction is complete, a few steps are needed so Windows and CMake can recognize OpenCV.
+Start by opening **Edit environment variables for your account**.

 ![alt text](picture_reference_readme/image-19.png)

-Click **New**, for *Variable Name* put *OpenCV_DIR* and for *Variable Value* put *C:\opencv\build*.
-Yes, spelling does matter!
+Click **New**, enter `OpenCV_DIR` as the variable name, and set the value to `C:\opencv\build`.
+Make sure the spelling is correct, as this is required for CMake to find OpenCV.

 ![alt text](picture_reference_readme/image-20.png)

-Select Ok, once. waht the previous image doing is making CMake know how to build the OpenCV library!
+Click **OK** once.
+This step allows CMake to locate and correctly build against the OpenCV library.

 ![alt text](picture_reference_readme/image-21.png)
 ![alt text](picture_reference_readme/image-22.png)

-In **Edit environment variables for your account**, double click **Path**, add to an empty cell *C:\opencv\build\x64\vc16\bin*, add to another empty cell *C:\opencv\build\x64\vc16\lib*:
+In **Edit environment variables for your account**, double-click **Path** and add the following entries in separate empty fields:
+- `C:\opencv\build\x64\vc16\bin`
+- `C:\opencv\build\x64\vc16\lib`

 ![alt text](picture_reference_readme/image-23.png)
 ![alt text](picture_reference_readme/image-24.png)
 ![alt text](picture_reference_readme/image-25.png)

-Click Ok, twice.
-Now Visual Studio Code can find the OpenCV libraries!!!
+Click **OK** twice to save the changes.
+Visual Studio Code should now be able to find the OpenCV libraries.

 # The basics environment build requirements
-Just know, if you encounter any issues when building.
-Verify the paths for the **Edit environment variables for your account**.
-Recheck the steps since CMake and OpenCv is a headache to setup.
-But down below should be the bare minimum to do basic OpenCV.
-As long, you can compile then you are fine.
+If you run into build issues, double-check the paths in **Edit environment variables for your account** and review the steps above.
+CMake and OpenCV can be tricky to set up, and small mistakes in paths can cause big problems.

+The steps below are the bare minimum needed for basic OpenCV usage.
+If your code compiles, you’re good to go.

-If you get no errors from CMake or OpenCV is not recgonize.
-Then congrats!
-This took me weeks on the job to solve lol.
+If CMake runs without errors and OpenCV is recognized—congrats!
+This took me weeks to figure out on the job lol.

 ## CMakeList.txt file